thingsboard/thingsboard.github.io/_includes/templates/rule-nodes/to-email-node/generator-code-for-image.md

-_To send image you need to encode image to Base64.To do this you need to find some service that can do this and set result string for `encodedImage` in next example._
+_To send an image you need to encode the image to Base64.
+To do this you need to find some service that can do this and set the result string for `encodedImage` in the next example._

 Example of generator JS code
 ```js